 Install each of the front casters by first positioning the caster under the support rails so the caster holes line up with the support rail holes.
 Then insert one 7/16" carriage bolt from underneath, up through the caster flange and support rail.
+If the carriage bolt does not seat fully, rotate it 90 degrees.
 Install one split-ring lock washer on the carriage bolt, followed by a 7/16" nut.
 Do not tighten any nuts until all 4 carriage bolts are installed on each caster.
 It may be necessary to turn the wheel when inserting the carriage bolt.
 Repeat this procedure for all 4 bolts on each caster, then tighten all nuts.
 Note that the carriage bolts and nuts are grade 5.
 They are not the normal hardware store bin bolts and nuts.
 Each installed caster should look like that shown in Figure 2 below.